AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/custom-role.md

 3. Enter the name in the **[!UICONTROL Name of the Role]** field.
 4. **[!UICONTROL Account privileges]**: These privileges give the role owners access to specific system configuration aspects and which act on the entire account.
 Choose the access permissions.
 The user gets full control over assigned permissions.

-   Admins can grant detailed permissions for the User section, which has Internal/External Users, User Groups, and Advanced users.
+   Administrators can grant detailed permissions for the User section, which has Internal/External Users, User Groups, and Advanced users.

    >[!NOTE]
    >